What makes delicious and nutritious morning meals possible even on the busiest of days? Grab-and-go breakfast ideas!

-The next time you need to whip up something in a flash, try these seven fast and simple recipes for your kids and teens (or even yourself!).
+Eating a balanced morning meal offers many benefits, from improved health to better test scores and memory.
+So the next time you need to whip up something in a flash, try these seven fast and simple breakfast-on-the-go recipes for your family:

 Breakfast burritos are one of the best make-ahead meals.
 Not only are they filling, but they can also be customized to suit your eater’s preferences.
 Whether you want to stick with the classic egg-and-cheese or kick it up a notch, the choice is yours!